Minimum Thickness of Shell at Bottom Solution

 Minimum Thickness of Shell at Bottom

-Go Minimum Thickness of Shell = ((Hydrostatic Pressure*Nominal Tank Diameter)/(2*Allowable Stress*Joint Efficiency))+Corrosion Allowance
+Go Minimum Thickness of Shell = ((Hydrostatic Pressure*Nominal Tank Diameter)/(2*Allowable Stress*Joint Efficiency for Shell))+Corrosion Allowance

 Minimum required Total Plate Thickness